MarcusHoltz/marcusholtz.github.io/_posts/2025-03-21-docker-macvlan-for-traefik-analytic-dashboards.md

 * * *

-## Docker-Compose file getting to running services
+### Modifications to docker-compose.yml

-The docker-compose file, `docker-compose.yml` is in the base of the `blog` directory.
+The docker-compose file, `docker-compose.yml` is in the base of the repository.

 You will need to edit the `docker-compose.yml` to match your own personal setup.

-### Change docker-compose.yml
+#### Docker-Compose file - editing

 1. Change your DNS domain name pointing to services